 Twin Falls Gorge Walk

-Dramatic scenery leading to a white, sandy beach and plunge pool.
+Dramatic scenery leads to a white, sandy beach and plunge pool.
 Settle down for a picnic here and feel your cares melt away.

-Access to the gorge is in the dry season only, when the waterfall slows to a trickle.
+The gorge can only be accessed during the dry season, when the waterfall slows to a trickle.

-In the tropical summer take a scenic flight over the falls to see them in all their crashing, gushing glory!
+Take a scenic flight over the falls during the tropical summer to see them in their full thundering glory.

-Drift through the gorge while your guide points out ancient secrets of the escarpments and the fantastic array of aquatic life.
-In the crystal clear water are barramundi, saratoga, black bream, rainbow fish, as well as long-necked turtles, Mertens water monitors, freshwater crocodiles and the elusive endemic pig-nosed turtle (warradjan).
+Access is via a shuttle boat.
+Drift through the gorge while your guide points out the ancient secrets of the escarpments and a fantastic array of aquatic life.
+In the crystal-clear water are barramundi, saratoga, black bream, rainbow fish, long-necked turtles, Mertens water monitors, freshwater crocodiles and the elusive pig-nosed turtle (warradjan).

-Once you dock, follow the creek further upstream over rocks and boulders and along the floating boardwalk and take in the grandeur of the massive 150 m escarpments.
+After you dock, follow the creek upstream over rocks and boulders and along the floating boardwalk while taking in the grandeur of the massive 150 m escarpments.

-Continue the walk up the gorge listening to the white-lined honeyeater calling out to the spirits, letting them know you are coming.
+As you walk up the gorge, you might hear the white-lined honeyeater calling out to let the spirits know you are coming.

-Access is by a boat shuttle service, followed by a short walking track over boulders and sand, and a floating boardwalk.
+Access is by a boat shuttle service followed by a short walk over boulders, sand and a floating boardwalk.

-This track is 4WD high clearance with snorkel due to the deep water crossing at Jim Jim Creek.
-Allow half an hour from Jim Jim Falls, one way.
+You will need a high-clearance 4WD with snorkel due to the deep water crossing at Jim Jim Creek.
+Allow half an hour each way from Jim Jim Falls.
 Please adhere to speed limits and drive safely.

 4WD tours are available to Jim Jim and Twin Falls during the dry season.